10 Best Affordable Homeowners Insurance Companies of 2026

 Once you are through, you’ll have a ballpark figure of not only the cost of the policy but also the amount of additional coverage you may need to cover valuable items like expensive clothing and artwork.

-Remember, a standard policy will only cover a limited expense that’s not up to the full value of your most prized possessions.
+Remember, a standard policy will only cover a limited expense not up to the full value of your most prized possessions.

-And also remember that the more coverage you add, the more you’ll have to pay.
+Also, remember that the more coverage you add, the more you’ll have to pay.

 How Much Homeowners Insurance Do You Need?